skellis46/embodied-camera/embodied-camera-application-proposal.md

 ### total time to be spent on project by PI (hours per week)

-11.25 hour per week (1.5 days)
+11.25 hour per week (1.5 days), for 18 months

 ### abstract

->please provide 100 word synopsis of the proposed research project, suitable for the lay reader

 The smartphone is synonymous with its screen and camera.
 It determines how we communicate with and see others, and how we want to be seen by others.
-Smartphones also cause "inattentional blindness":[@hyman_did_2009 p.598] The smartphone thereby compromises our sensorial experience of the world. _Moving Camera Bodies_ aims to expand the corporeal possibilities of human-smartphone experiences, and to deepen understanding of the experiential inter-relationships between smartphones, movement and the senses.
+Smartphones also cause "inattentional blindness",[@hyman_did_2009 p.598] and thereby compromises our sensorial experience of the world. _Moving Camera Bodies_ aims to expand the corporeal possibilities of human-smartphone experiences, and to deepen understanding of the experiential inter-relationships between smartphones, movement and the senses.
 We will use the body-based expertise of dancers in practice-led fieldwork to explore: 1) alternative physical habits in relation to the smartphone; and 2) new sensory and communicative possibilities for the human-smartphone that are underpinned by the non-visual senses.

 ### why the Leverhulme Trust?